 Each day we spend in a slalom boat further expands our skills and knowledge, creating a more enjoyable experience on the water.
-With no two paddling sessions ever the same, we never stop learning.
+With no two training sessions ever the same, we never stop learning.

 Continually evaluating the choices we make creates a natural evolution of decision making ability.
-When we reach a certain point in this, it may be worth considering moving onto the Slalom Perform Award or enter a local competition.
+When we reach a certain point in this it may be worth considering moving onto the Slalom Excel Award.